The Cooper Companies: History

 CooperSurgical is the medical device and fertility and genomics unit of the companies.
 It became a business unit in 1990 and its focus includes women's health and fertility.

 Acquisitions

+Ocular Sciences Inc. was acquired by CooperVision in 2005.

-In February 2021, CooperSurgical acquired AEGEA Medical, a medical manufacturing company.
-In March 2021, the company acquired Safe Obstetric Systems.
-In December 2021, CooperSurgical acquired Generate Life Sciences for $1.6 billion.
+CooperSurgical acquired AEGEA Medical, a medical manufacturing company in February 2021.
+A month later, in March, the company acquired Safe Obstetric Systems, and in December 2021, CooperSurgical acquired Generate Life Sciences for $1.6 billion.

-In 2022, CooperSurgical purchased Cook Medical's reproductive health portfolio for $875 million.
+In March 2022, CooperSurgical acquired Cook Medical's reproductive health business for $875 million.
+During that same year the company acquired EnsEyers, a supplier of orthokeratology and scleral contact lenses.